mgm3IU/technologies/chapters/tech/openid.md

 the integrity of data and protect against any attacks that may come from unwanted sources.

+> "The original OpenID authentication protocol was developed in May"
+> "2005 by Brad Fitzpatrick, creator of popular community website"
+> "LiveJournal, while working at Six Apart." [@OpenID_Fitzpatrick]

 The technology uses *end-user* interactions with a relying party with the intention of validating that user's identity.
 This service uses the internet and DNS services to identify source and destination of